dwmoreau/MLI/Methods.md

 An important question is, what data should these networks be trained with?
 One option is the true unit cell parameters, this results in 100% accurate Miller index assignments (and it does).
 On the other hand, they could be trained using the predicted unit cell parameters from the regression networks.
 This should represent a worst-case scenario for unit cells.
 There should be a few randomly generated unit cells better than the expected value.
 After several rounds of optimization, the best candidate unit cells should be much better than their initial value.
 Ideally, the Miller index assignment networks would be trained on unit cell parameters that differ from the true values by amounts consistent with the current best candidate unit cells during optimization.
 To these means, a series of assignment networks are trained.
 The first network is trained using predicted unit cells, where the predictions are performed with the neural network model corresponding to the true group that the entry belongs to.
 Subsequent networks are trained with randomly perturbed unit cells.
 This is performed by adding Gaussian noise to the scaled unit cell parameters before they are used to calculate pairwise differences.
 This is set up in a way that each entry receives a different perturbation for each training epoch for additional regularization.

 Training of the assignment neural networks is performed with all the unaugmented entries for a given lattice system.
-Augmented entries are omitted because there is plenty of unaugmented data to train the networks.
+Augmented entries are omitted because there is plenty of unaugmented data to train the networks - and I have a bug somewhere in the augmentation algorithm regarding the Miller index assignments.
 The sparse categorical cross-entropy target function is chosen and the Adam optimizer is used with a learning rate of 0.002 and a batch size of 256.
 Networks are trained with Gaussian noise levels of 0.10, 0.05, 0.025, and 0.01.
 For monoclinic, the associated $\epsilon_\Delta$ values were 0.01, 0.0075, 0.01, and 0.005.

 ### 2.3.4 Evaluations